Salmon con Almejas

 Heat the oil in a large frying pan that has a lid and fry the onion and garlic for about 2 or 3 minutes.
 Then put the salmon in the pan and fry for 2 minutes on each side.

-Add the fish stock, wine, lemon juice and chopped parsley and bring this to the boil.
+Add the fish stock, wine, lemon juice, chopped parsley, a pinch of salt and some black pepper and bring this to the boil.
 Reduce the heat and cook for about 15 minutes.
+Taste and add more salt if necessary.

 Add the clams and put the lid on the pan (this creates the heat which will help the clams to open) and cook for about another 5 minutes or until the clams open.